Dementia and older people’s mental health liaison service contact information

 • patients experiencing delirium with complex needs and behaviours

-• problems with worry, stress or depression
+• problems with worry, stress or depression and suicidal ideas

 • medically unexplained physical health problems